akkerman/docker-experiments/logging/README.md

 the current config logs all events to /var/log/syslog

+put the following line in /etc/rsyslog.conf `:syslogtag, contains, "logging_service"  /var/log/logging_service.log`

+restart rsyslog
+`sudo service rsyslog restart`

-now find a way to log in a separate file
+the messages are now also in a separate file